makeusabrew/horde/README.md

 ## How?

-By splitting your test suite up into multiple smaller ones - each of which is run in its own [docker container](http://www.docker.io/) - and executing them **in parallel**.
+By splitting your test suite up into multiple smaller ones and running them in parallel inside individual [docker containers](http://www.docker.io/).
 This not only completely isolates each database instance but *also* the entire LAMP server itself.
 The master horde process stitches the results of each container's